GitbookIO/kramed/doc/broken.md

 elsewhere.
 I know I will find them lingering on my disk one day, but until then, I'll continue to add whatever strange nonsensical things I find.

-Some of these examples may only mention a particular engine compared to marked.
+Some of these examples may only mention a particular engine compared to kramed.
 However, the examples with markdown.pl could easily be swapped out for discount, upskirt, or markdown.js, and you would very easily see even more inconsistencies.